 How Long Does a Lift Last?

 It’s a question the Tower Lifts team hears regularly.
 And the answer is less precise than we would like.
-The rule of thumb is that a good quality lift will normally last between 20-30 years.
-Hydraulic lifts, however, tend to wear out faster and can be expected to last between 15-18 years.
+The Chartered Institution of Building Services Engineers (CIBSE) Guide D suggests that an electric traction lift will last that between 20 and 25 years and a hydraulic lift has an expected lifespan of 15 years.

 At Tower Lifts we regularly extend the life of lifts by a programme of refurbishment, or modernisation.
 In both cases worn or outdated components are replaced by the most up-to-date equivalents.
 This can sometimes double the natural life of the lift, ensuring that it remains cost-effective to run and safe for passengers to use.

 Signs That a Lift Replacement is Necessary

 Replacing a lift is costly, and disruptive.
 Which is why Tower Lifts engineers will always look for ways to modernise or refurbish before suggesting a lift replacement.
 In our experience, though, there comes a tipping point where the cost of keeping an old lift running is more of a drain on energy and resources than investment in a new lift installation.

 There are a number of indicators that your lift may need replacing:

 - Where New Component Installation is Costly.
 In some cases, because of the initial design of the lift, component installation requires engineering work for fitting.
 This makes modernisation a costly option.

 - The Lift is Increasingly Unreliable.
 Despite everyone’s best efforts there can come a point where the required repairs are too frequent, and the service offered to passengers is deemed sub-standard.